baetyl/baetyl/README.md

 - The official module [openedge-remote-mqtt](./doc/us-en/overview/OpenEdge-design.md#openedge-remote-mqtt) is used to bridge two MQTT Servers for message synchronization and supports configuration of multiple message route rules. ;
 - The official module [openedge-function-manager](./doc/us-en/overview/OpenEdge-design.md#openedge-function-manager) provides computing power based on MQTT message mechanism, flexible, high availability, good scalability, and fast response;
 - The official module [openedge-function-python27](./doc/us-en/overview/OpenEdge-design.md#openedge-function-python27) provides the Python27 function runtime, which can be dynamically started by `openedge-function-manager`;
+- The official module [openedge-function-python36](./doc/us-en/overview/OpenEdge-design.md#openedge-function-python36) provides the Python3.x function runtime, which can be dynamically started by `openedge-function-manager`;
 - SDK (Golang) can be used to develop custom modules.

 ### Architecture